Battle of Cable Street: Interpreting events

+Mixed impact on the BUF

-The day after the battle, Mosley flew to Germany to marry his second wife, Diana Guinness (nee Mitford), at a ceremony in Joseph Goebbels' drawing room in Berlin.
+The day after the battle, Mosley flew to Germany to marry his second wife, Diana Guinness, at a ceremony in Joseph Goebbels' drawing room in Berlin.
 Adolf Hitler was the best man and gifted the couple a signed photograph in a silver frame.
-The episode caused considerable embarrassment among rank and file BUF members.
+The episode caused considerable embarrassment among rank-and-file BUF members.

-The day after the battle, Mosley flew to Berlin to marry Diana Mitford at the home of Josef Goebbels.

-The events of 4 October 1936 are frequently cited by modern Antifa movements as "the moment at which British fascism was decisively defeated".
-In reality Mosley subsequently held a series of rallies around London, there was a large outbreak of anti-Semitic violence in London and other cities, and the BUF increased its membership in the capital city.

 The Battle was a heavy psychological blow to the BUF and undermined Mosley's authority among senior party figures, leading to resignations, sackings and splits in the months that followed.
 The BUF also lost prestige with Mussolini and Italian funding began to dry up, leading the BUF to identify more closely with Hitler.
 As part of this shift, they renamed themselves the "British Union of Fascists and National Socialists".

-Conversely however, the Metropolitan Police Special Branch estimated that the BUF increased its membership in London by around 2000 people in the immediate aftermath of the battle – mostly very young men attracted by the chance of engaging in violence, rather than people with a strong ideological conviction.
+Conversely however, the Metropolitan Police Special Branch estimated that the BUF experienced a short lived surge in its London membership, which increased by around 2,000 people in the immediate aftermath of the battle – mostly very young men attracted by the prospect of street fighting, rather than people with a strong ideological conviction.
+The subsequent BUF campaign to preserve peace in Europe through appeasement of German ambitions was significantly more successful and increased membership to around 15,000 member in 1939, though this was only about a third of its membership before the violent Olympia Rally of 1934.

+Continued BUF activities

-Despite the setback of 4th October, the BUF continued its activities across the country, including anti-Semitic attacks in Leeds, Manchester and London.
+Despite the setback of 4 October, the BUF continued its activities across the country, including antisemitic attacks in Leeds, Manchester and London.
 The most serious incident was the Mile End Pogrom, which happened the weekend after the battle when anti-fascists held a victory march ending with a public meeting in Victoria Park, East London.
 They were confronted by BUF supporters on the route and then in the park.
 With the anti-fascists and police tied down by the fascists in Victoria Park, 150 fascist teenagers broke off and rampaged down the Mile End Road, smashing the windows of Jewish owned shops, turning over a car and assaulting people they took to be Jews.
-The attacks included throwing an elderly man and a seven year old girl through a plate glass window.
+The attacks included throwing an elderly man and a seven-year-old girl through a plate glass window.
 The girl lost an eye.